Skip to main content

 Environmental Ethics Fellowships in Applied Ethics are also available to students.
 Click here for more information on this opportunity.

-The REAL Program provides paid experiential learning opportunities for undergraduate students in the College of Arts and Sciences.
-Developed to allow students to discover their interests, gain a rich understanding of a particular field, discern their career goals, and explore future employment fields, the program provides up to $5,000 for experiences that last up to ten weeks during the summer.
-Alternatively, the REAL@Work program supports multidisciplinary team-based projects during the academic quarters.
-Placements range from non-profit and community service organizations to research labs, governmental organizations, and beyond.
+The REAL program funds summer experiential learning opportunities for undergraduate students in the College of Arts.
+Created to allow students to discover their interests, connect academics to career aspirations, gain a rich understanding of a particular career path, and explore future employment sectors - the program provides up to $6000 for opportunities up to full-time (10 weeks or 350 hours), during the summer.
+Stipend awards support experiences from non-profit and community service to mentored research, governmental organizations, and beyond.
+Applications open the first week of winter quarter.
 Learn more at www.scu.edu/real/